Precious Metals Guide

 Like diamonds, the precious metals used to make your engagement rings and wedding bands are also natural wonders.
-Today's bride has more choices than ever before to customize a ring to suit her taste.
+And today’s bride has more choices than ever before to customize a ring to suit her taste.
 With so many precious metals to choose from, your ring is bound to be a very personal expression of your individuality.

 The fashionable pinkish-toned rose gold is gaining in popularity with stylish designer jewelry today.
 Its feminine appeal is a beautiful choice for many modern jewelry items.
-It may seem like it has just arrived, but actually this metal was in vogue decades ago and has made a welcome come-back now. it is lovely paired to diamonds and also colored gemstones.
+It may seem like it has just arrived, but actually this metal was in vogue decades ago and has made a welcome come-back now.
+It is lovely paired to diamonds and also colored gemstones.

 White, yellow and rose gold does not tarnish or corrode.
 The karat (or pureness) of any gold color is described as such: 24K means pure gold with no alloys added.
 18K gold indicates a metal with 75% pure gold to 25% alloy.
 When the gold is 14K, it is 58.33% pure gold with the rest being an alloy metal